-- GOAL 9: Implement a storm water conveyance, filtering, and discharge system that utilizes Best Management Practices ("BMP") to minimize the potential for onsite erosion, water quality impacts to marine resources, and water quality impacts to Dana Point Harbor. - Policy 9.1: Design structures and procedures to minimize the potential for water quality impacts to the ocean.
-Special emphasis shall be placed on reducing pollutants in the "first flush" of a storm event. - Policy 9.2: Minimize impacts to coastal resources through the disbursement and dilution of stormwater run-off through multiple stormwater discharge points. - Policy 9.3: Cooperate with the South Coast Water District to develop a program to divert low-flow "nuisance" run-off to the sanitary sewer system for treatment, thereby avoiding dry weather flows to the beach or Harbor. - Policy 9.4: Based on recommendation derived from the hydrological analysis, incorporate BMP devices that may include separators, filtering systems, or other features into the stormwater conveyance design to reduce oil, grease, sediment, debris, and other pollutants.
+GOAL 9: Implement a storm water conveyance, filtering, and discharge system that utilizes Best Management Practices ("BMP") to minimize the potential for on- site erosion, water quality impacts to marine resources, and water quality impacts to Dana Point Harbor.

+Policy 9.1: Design structures and procedures to minimize the potential for water quality impacts to the ocean.
+Special emphasis shall be placed on reducing pollutants in the "first flush" of a storm event.

+Policy 9.2: Minimize impacts to coastal resources through the disbursement and dilution of stormwater run-off through multiple stormwater discharge points.

+Policy 9.3: Cooperate with the South Coast Water District to develop a program to divert low-flow "nuisance" run-off to the sanitary sewer system for treatment, thereby avoiding dry weather flows to the beach or Harbor.

+Policy 9.4: Based on recommendation derived from the hydrological analysis, incorporate BMP devices that may include separators, filtering systems, or other features into the stormwater conveyance design to reduce oil, grease, sediment, debris, and other pollutants.

+Policy 9.5: During site grading, implement appropriate BMPs to control the potential for erosion, transport of sediment and related problems.